Last updated: August 20, 2024

 Family hosting a garden party after saving money on their mortgage refinance

 If you’re thinking of refinancing your mortgage, you might have heard of a “no-closing-cost” refinance option.
-With this option, the fees you would normally pay out-of-pocket at closing may instead be added to the total amount of your loan, or a lender might offer not to charge you the typical fees that come along with a refinance.
+With this option, the fees you would normally pay out-of-pocket at closing may instead be added to the total amount of your loan, or a lender might not charge any fees or closing costs at all.

 This might sound appealing, but there are some details you should be aware of before moving ahead with your decision.